David5p/The-Ashes-2025-2026/README.md

 - The website's functionality was primarily checked and assessed on Google chrome and using inspect to check fuctionality on different screen sizes.

-### Lighthouse and PageSpeed Insights
+### PageSpeed Insights
 - I tested the website on PageSpeed Insights which allowed me to find out that my form was not labelled correctly and not all my images had alt tags which explained why the accessibility rating was not 100%.
-As you can see <a href="assets/images/read_me/test/pagespeed_desktop.png">PageSpeed Insights desktop</a>, <a href="assets/images/read_me/test/pagespeed_mobile.png">PageSpeed Insights mobile</a> and<a href="assets/images/read_me/test/lighthouse.png">Lighthous</a> have given the website 100% for accessibility.
+As you can see in the table below PageSpeed Insights desktop and pageSpeed Insights mobile have given the website 100% for accessibility.

 ## Bugs

 ### Known and fixed Bugs